How to turn your dreams into a killer script

 MODULE ONE: What Exactly is a Screenplay?

 What are the key differences between writing for the page and writing for the screen and the technical and dramatic differences between the different formats: movies, dramatic tv series, and soap operas.
-We consider what’s involved in adapting stories written for the page, for the screen and what a script looks like – and why.
+We consider what a script looks like – and why.